citp/privacy-policy-historical/r/re/ree/reeds.com.md

-> *The following text is extracted and transformed from the reeds.com privacy policy that was archived on 2014-05-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140512100620id_/http%3A//www.reeds.com/about/Privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the reeds.com privacy policy that was archived on 2014-11-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141116094222id_/http%3A//www.reeds.com/about/Privacy.html) for the most accurate reproduction.*

 # REEDS Jewelers Privacy Policy | REEDS Jewelers

-**Last updated on: April 11, 2014**
+**Last updated on: November 11, 2014**

 Your privacy is important to us.
 To best serve your shopping needs, we strive to provide products, services, and offers of value to you.
 We are able to present meaningful offers to you through the information we collect from our interactions with you, from other customers, and from other parties.
 REEDS Jewelers has procedures in place to ensure that your personal information is handled in a safe, secure, and responsible manner.